RomSoftIasi/governance-workspace/jenkins/readme.md

 epi - for ePI workspace <br/>
 gov - for Governance <br/>

-Each namespace supported by Jenkins pipelines and by Jenkins itself must be created beforehand using kubectl :
+Each namespace supported by Jenkins pipelines and by Jenkins itself, must be created beforehand using kubectl :

 ```shell
 kubectl create namespace jenkins